Clastify logo

 Question 36

-Determine the angular speed of the ball using its radius.
+Determine the angular displacement of the rotor during this interval.

 Question 37